ray-x/lsp_signature.nvim/README.md

   hint_prefix = "🐼 ",  -- Panda for parameter, NOTE: for the terminal not support emoji, might crash hint_scheme = "String",
-  hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
+  hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight handler_opts = {
-                   -- to view the hiding contents max_width = 80, -- max_width of signature floating_window, line will be wrapped if exceed max_width
-  handler_opts = {
     border = "rounded"   -- double, rounded, single, shadow, none },